lgbrownjr/ser2bt-bridge/README.md

 sudo ./upgrade basic
 ```
 ###### We're Done!
-If everything went as planned, your *raspberry pi zero w* should be acting like a bluetooth to serial bridge, allowing you to connect to a switches console port via bluetooth from your computer.
+If everything went as planned, your *raspberry pi zero w* should be acting like a bluetooth to serial bridge, allowing you to connect to a switche's console port via bluetooth from your computer.
 - Now, reboot your *bridge* and skip down to How to use:

 ### Full setup: